relution-io/relution-sdk-sample-auth/README.md

 ionicBootstrap(MyApp);
 ```
-Ok let us check our LoginPage open 'app/pages/login/login.ts' in your Ide and add the credentials Object:
+Next, let us check our LoginPage open 'app/pages/login/login.ts' in your IDE and add the credentials object:

 ```javascript
 import * as Relution from 'relution-sdk';